Doncic leads streaking Mavericks to 102-98 win over Raptors

 TIP-INS

 Raptors: VanVleet went into play leading the NBA with an average of 38 minutes per game.
-He played 42. … Gary Trent Jr. missed his sixth consecutive game with a swollen ankle.
+He played 42. … Boucher, one of two reserves to play, had 15 points and 12 rebounds. … Trent missed his sixth consecutive game with a swollen ankle and remains day-to-day.

-Mavericks: Doncic’s 22 first-half points matched his most in a half this season.
-He clinched his eighth straight 20-point game with 4:50 to play in the second period. … Dallas has won six straight home games. … Reserve forward Sterling Brown sat out with a sore foot.
+Mavericks: Have won six straight home games, their longest streak since November and December 2018. … Doncic’s 22 first-half points matched his most in a half this season.
+He clinched his eighth straight 20-point game with 4:50 to play in the second period. … Reserve forward Sterling Brown sat out with a sore foot.

 UP NEXT